travisseymour/EPICpyDocs/docs/model_programming.md

 Note that this approach is only advisable if the behavior being modeled is not expected to be significantly affected by the time it takes to perceive the warning shapes.
 Otherwise, your model may not be particularly compelling.

 Another use of encoders may be to represent encoding error.
-E.g., rather than creating a set of production rules that embody a full model of why and how people mis-perceive stimulus properties, a modeler may decide to simply codify the probability of making an ecoding error and hard-code the expected error.
+E.g., rather than creating a set of production rules that embody a full model of why and how people mis-perceive stimulus properties, a modeler may decide to simply codify the probability of making an encoding error and hard-code the expected error.
 For example, the visual encoder distributed with the demo choice-device randomly mis-encodes some stimulus colors at a specified failure rate:

 ```python
     def set_object_property(self, object_name: Symbol, property_name: Symbol,